Enter your details then hit

 But it get's worse...

 The biggest curse of strategy hopping is that you convince yourself that nothing will ever work for you.
-And you'll become totally despondent and potentially suicidal.
+Neuroplastcity fools you into believing that this pain is the only life you'll know.
+And you'll become totally despondent and suicidal.

 When a technique fails to work, does this mean that the whole strategy is faulty?
 Maybe it just works for other people but not you because your situation is different.

-Or is it possible that you are just not be applying the strategy correctly?
+Or is it possible that you are just not applying the strategy correctly?

-You see, any given strategy worth its salt tends to be multifaceted.
+You see, any given strategy worth its salt tends to be multi-stepped.
 As such, you've got to be doing the correct things in each step of the strategy.

 One strategy for dealing with negative thoughts requires that you go through the following steps: